Mouse Information

 We’ve been specialists in car storage since 1985.
 Our jackets are derived from technology behind our original Omnibag, including research with industrial chemists, corrosion engineers, paint chemists, climatologists, armed forces storage specialists, museum curators, and years of product testing.

 PLEASE BE SURE THAT YOU ARE ORDERING THE CORRECT SIZE CARJACKET or MOTOJACKET BEFORE YOU PLACE YOUR ORDER!
-If you have any questions, please call Customer Care at 1-800-522-7224!
+If you have any questions, please call Customer Care at 1-800-522-7224 or TEXT to 616-377-9167!

 WARRANTY AND NOTICE TO PURCHASER